Mullion, Cornwall: Sports

 Mullion AFC is an association football club playing their home matches at Clifton Parc.
 The first team play in the Cornwall Combination League, the reserves in the Trelawny League and a women's team in the Cornwall Women's Football League.
 Mullion Cricket Club play in the second tier of the Cornwall Cricket League; County Division 1.

 Mullion Golf Club was founded in 1895 and is the most southerly golf course in the UK.
 It is situated in the parish of Gunwalloe.

-Cornish wrestling

 Cornish wrestling tournaments, for prizes, have been held in Mullion.